-Top editors of five U.S. metropolitan newspapers to discuss transition to digital-first
+Top editors of six U.S. metropolitan newspapers to discuss transition to digital-first

 When a sniper opened fire during a protest in Dallas on July 7, The Dallas Morning News faced its first test as a digital-first newsroom.